milesroberts-123/extract-intergenic-sequences/README.md

 </pre>

-The code published here will omit intergenic regions of the first type but include the three other types of intergenic regions.
+The code published here will omit intergenic regions from a set of sequences, but omit sequences of the first type above from the final output.

 ## DEPENDENCIES